4706th Air Defense Wing: History

-As ADC realigned during the year. the 113th FIS was reassigned directly to Central Air Defense Force.
-Then in July, the 63d FIS, another F-86 squadron at Oscoda AFB, Michigan transferred into the wing, and in August, the 166th FIS, moved to Youngstown Municipal Airport, Ohio and was reassigned to the 4708th Defense Wing.
+As ADC realigned during the year. the 113th Squadron was reassigned directly to Central Air Defense Force.
+Then in July, the 63d Fighter-Interceptor Squadron, another F-86 squadron at Oscoda Air Force Base, Michigan transferred into the wing, and in August, the 166th Squadron moved to Youngstown Municipal Airport, Ohio and was reassigned to the 4708th Defense Wing.

-In February 1953 another ADC reorganization activated Air Defense Groups at ADC bases with dispersed fighter squadrons.
+In February 1953 another ADC reorganization activated air defense groups at ADC bases with dispersed fighter squadrons.
 These groups assumed direct command of the fighter squadrons at their stations, in addition to support squadrons to assist in their role as USAF host organizations at the bases.
-The 501st Air Defense Group (Air Def Gp), activated at O'Hare IAP, the 520th Air Defense Group, at Truax Field and the 534th Air Defense Group at Kinross AFB (later Kincheloe AFB), Michigan.
-Although the 527th Air Defense Group, activated at Oscoda AFB, it was assigned to another wing.
+The 501st Air Defense Group, activated at O'Hare, the 520th Air Defense Group, at Truax Field and the 534th Air Defense Group at Kinross Air Force Base (later Kincheloe Air Force Base), Michigan.
+Although the 527th Air Defense Group activated at Oscoda, it was assigned to another wing.
 Another result of the February 1953 reorganization was that the wing assumed the aircraft detection, control and warning mission, with six squadrons in four states being assigned to the wing.